We are an intellectually dynamic and diverse community of scholars who share a clear commitment to broad-based legal research.

 All our academic staff engage in, produce and disseminate leading research in their areas of study.

-We are pleased that through-out all past research exercises we have been able to submit all members of staff (apart from 1 in 2013).
-In the 2001 RAE, we submitted 19 staff members, growing to 29 staff in 2008, and 33 in REF2014.
+The numbers of our staff who have been submitted for research quality assessment has risen rapidly in recent years.
+In the 2001 Research Assessment Exercise (RAE), we submitted 19 staff members, growing to 29 staff in 2008, and 33 in Research Excellence Framework (REF) 2014.
 Since the start of 2014, our staff have already produced more than 70 outputs.

-The impact of our diversity on the diversity and breadth of our research activity is palpable and can be divided in Public and Private Law.
+The impact of our diversity within the Brunel Law School is evident in the breadth of our research activity which can be divided into public and private law.
 We are particularly committed in assisting the development of high quality early career researchers for the legal academy and for the profession.
 We have, over the past years produced several new scholars from our PhD candidates who, upon completion, have taken up full-time academic positions at Brunel, Reading, Sussex, East Anglia, Buckingham, and in India, the UAE, and Thailand, to mention a few.